 TIP!
 If you only do have coconut flakes and/or shredded coconut, simply blend them until a fine texture.

-To keep these coconut no bake bites 100% low carb, sugar-free and keto-diet friendly, you’ll need to use a monk fruit sweetened maple syrup.
+To keep these coconut balls 100% low carb, sugar-free and keto-diet friendly, you’ll need to use a keto maple syrup.
 It uses monk fruit sweetener and has the consistency of real maple syrup.

 Please do NOT use a sugar-free syrup or pancake syrup- This simply won’t hold up.